North La Junta, Colorado

-North La Junta is a census-designated place (CDP) in and governed by Otero County, Colorado, United States.
+North La Junta is a census-designated place (CDP) in Otero County, Colorado, United States.
 The population of the North La Junta CDP was 482 at the United States Census 2020.
 The La Junta post office (Zip Code 81050) serves the area.

 History

 The North La Junta School is listed on the National Register of Historic Places.

 Geography

 North La Junta is located just across the Arkansas River from the larger City of La Junta.

 The North La Junta CDP has an area of 3.602 km2, including 0.079 km2 of water.